Deed of Variation For A Lease

 - Commercial conveyancing – Legal advice on buying and selling commercial property such as factories, warehouses, offices, shops, gyms, restaurants and hotels.

-- Management of Leases – Including assignments, subleases, licence to alter, commercial lease extensions, rent reviews and dilapidations
+- Management of Leases – Including assignments, subleases, licence to alter, commercial lease extensions, forfeiture of commercial leases rent reviews and dilapidations

 - Planning – Advising house builders, developers, lenders, land owners and public bodies throughout the planning process